 Sanofi has worked hard to diversify its operations in the wake of and ahead of patent expirations for some of its biggest sellers.
 Its allergy blockbuster Allegra and sleep aid Ambien have both lost their patent protection in recent years (as has Lovenox), clearing the way for generic competition.
 Another top seller, Plavix, lost patent protection in the US in 2012 (resulting in reduced royalties from marketing partner BMS), as did blood pressure drug Avapro.
 Sanofi's diversification strategy hinges mainly upon making strategic acquisitions in its core therapeutic areas, as well as in new markets and emerging regions poised for growth.

-Another area in which the company has been particularly focused on growing is the worldwide OTC market, largely through its US Chattem division, which converted Allegra to an OTC product in 2011 following its patent expiration.
-Also in 2011 Sanofi acquired BMP Sunstone, a US-based firm that markets vitamins and mineral supplements and cough and cold medicines in China, for about $520 million.
-Through its majority owned India unit, Aventis Pharma, Sanofi also expanded its portfolio by buying the marketing and distribution business of Universal Medicare, which makes more than 40 branded nutraceutical formulations in India.
+Another area in which the company has been particularly focused on growing is the worldwide OTC market, largely through its US Chattem division.
+Through its majority-owned India unit, Aventis Pharma, Sanofi also expanded its portfolio by buying the marketing and distribution business of Universal Medicare, which makes more than 40 branded nutraceutical formulations in India.

 Not one to miss an opportunity, Sanofi decided it too would take advantage of patent expirations by growing its generics business, especially in the European generics market where it maintains the Winthrop brand.
 It has also established a generic presence in emerging markets (another growth area for the company) in the Middle East, Latin America, and Asia.

 The company is also increasingly relying on partnerships and licensing agreements with other firms and academic institutions to support its research efforts.
-For instance, in 2010 Sanofi formed a major outsourcing agreement with contract research organization (CRO) Covance.
-The deal, worth up to $2.2 billion, included Covance's purchase of two Sanofi R&D facilities in Europe.
-Covance will provide drug development services to the company through a ten-year contract.
+For instance, Sanofi has a major outsourcing agreement with contract research organization (CRO) Covance.
+The deal, worth up to $2.2 billion, includes Covance's purchase of two Sanofi R&D facilities in Europe.
+Covance will provide drug development services to the company through a 10-year contract.